y-kawagu/dcase2020_task2_baseline/README.md

 Average		0.664557	0.506004
 ```

-### 8. Run training script for evaluation dataset (after launch)
+### 8. Run training script for "additional training dataset" (after April 1)
-After the evaluation dataset for training is launched, download and unzip it.
+After the "additional training dataset" is launched, download and unzip it.
 Move it to **eval_data/<Machine_Type>/train/**.
 Run the training script `00_train.py` with the option `-e`.
 ```
 $ python3.6 00_train.py -e
 ```
-Models are trained by using the evaluation dataset **eval_data/<Machine_Type>/train/**.
+Models are trained by using the "additional training dataset" **eval_data/<Machine_Type>/train/**.

-### 9. Run test script for evaluation dataset (after launch)
+### 9. Run test script for "evaluation dataset" (after June 1)
-After the evaluation dataset for test is launched, download and unzip it.
+After the "evaluation dataset" for test is launched, download and unzip it.
 Move it to **eval_data/<Machine_Type>/test/**.
 Run the test script `01_test.py` with the option `-e`.
 ```
 $ python3.6 01_test.py -e
 ```
-Anomaly scores are calculated using the evaluation dataset **eval_data/<Machine_Type>/test/**.
+Anomaly scores are calculated using the "evaluation dataset" **eval_data/<Machine_Type>/test/**.
 The anomaly scores are stored as csv files in the directory **result/**.
 You can submit the csv files for the challenge.
+From the submitted csv files, we will calculate the AUCs, pAUCs, and your ranking.

 ## Dependency
 We develop the source code on Ubuntu 16.04 LTS and 18.04 LTS.